owncloud/ocis/ocis/adr/0011-global-url-format.md

 https://<host>/files</namespaced/alias></relative/path/to/resource>?id=<resource_id>
 ```

 This means that only the _resource path_ is part of the URL path.
-Any other parameter, eg. file `id`, `page` or sort order must be given as URL parameters.
+Any other parameter, e.g. file `id`, `page` or sort order must be given as URL parameters.

 - [ ] To make lookup by id possible we need to implement the `/meta/<fileid>` endpoint so the sdk can use it to look up the path.
 We should not implement a redirect on the ocis server side because the same redirect logic would need to be added to oc10.
 Having it in ocis web is the right place.